1984 Summer Olympics closing ceremony: Preparation and pre-ceremony

 The ceremony was directed by David Wolper and Tommy Walker.
 They also hired producer Daniel Flannery and his production company.

 Flannery was the conceptualist working directly with Wolper and Walker.
 Once the ceremonies were conceived, the Los Angeles Olympic Organizing Committee (LAOOC) contracted Flannery to produce them and his firm to supervise the special effects and special lighting of the ceremony.
 This included designing the famous spaceship and alien.
 Flashlights were given to all 92,000 attendees, with three interchangeable colors: red, white and blue.
 The Coliseum announcer was Charles Corsen.

-In a pre-recorded interview during the ABC broadcast, International Olympic Committee president Juan Antonio Samaranch declared to journalist Peter Jennings that the games scored a "10" out of 10.
+Before the start of the ceremonies, in an interview during the ABC broadcast, International Olympic Committee President Juan Antonio Samaranch declared to journalist Peter Jennings that the games scored a "10" out of 10.

-Marathon and Equestrian Victory Ceremonies
+Victory Ceremonies

-The medals will be presented by Juan Antonio Samaranch, IOC President.
-Accompanied by Primo Nebiolo, IAAF President.
-The final victory ceremony was held to the three Men's marathon medalists :
+Per tradition, the final medal ceremonies of the Games took place at the main Olympic stadium during the closing festivities.
+The medals were presented by Juan Antonio Samaranch, IOC President, accompanied by Primo Nebiolo, IAAF President.
+The final victory ceremony was held in honor of the three marathon medalists: